awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 As a result, Amazon RDS doesn't apply major version upgrades automatically\.
 To perform a major version upgrade, you modify your DB instance manually\.
 Make sure that you thoroughly test any upgrade to verify that your applications work correctly before applying the upgrade to your production DB instances\.
 When you do a PostgreSQL major version upgrade, we recommend that you follow the steps described in [How to perform a major version upgrade](#USER_UpgradeDBInstance.PostgreSQL.MajorVersion.Process)\.

-You can upgrade a PostgreSQL database to its next major version\.
+You can upgrade a PostgreSQL DB instance to its next major version, and any read replicas of the DB instance are also upgraded to that next major version\.
 From some PostgreSQL database versions, you can skip to a higher major version when upgrading\.
 If your upgrade skips a major version, the read replicas are also upgraded to that target major version\.
 The following table lists the source PostgreSQL database versions and the associated target major versions available for upgrading\.

 **Note**
 Upgrade targets are enabled to a higher version released at the same time as the source minor version or later\.